rex2630/codeswholesale-for-woocommerce/readme.md

 3. Press the *button Active* in the upper right-hand corner.
 4. Go to the CodesWholesale.com panel to configure your plugin settings.

-Now, youĂ˘ÂÂre ready to go!
+Now, you are ready to go!

 == Frequently Asked Questions ==